Skip to main content

 Clinical Interests

-• Coronary angioplasty/ stenting – fixing blockages with flexible scaffolds
+• Coronary angioplasty/stenting – treating blockages with flexible scaffolds

-• Coronary pressure wire studies – to understand and decide if stenting is beneficial or not?
+• Coronary pressure wire studies – assessing whether stenting is beneficial

-• Intra-coronary ultrasound – to look closely from inside the heart blood supply
+• Intra-coronary ultrasound – detailed imaging inside the coronary arteriesCoronary/ischaemic heart disease (angina)

 • High cholesterol